swarbler/bestof/readme.md

 - **2025/02/09:** public GitHub repository created
 - **2025/02/11:** green text, added callouts, added page levels
 - **2025/02/23:** completely new colour scheme, more screenshots added
+- **2025/03/18:** added MSRPs and current prices to almost all the sections